 While we have made every attempt to obtain PDFs of these reading assignments as part of the course material, some articles may have to be obtained individually.
 You may contact your hospital’s medical librarian for assistance.

-All PATH candidates must complete a UHMS-sanctioned Skills Lab, which will be conducted throughout the year.
-Registration fees for the skills lab are independent of the cost of PATH tuition and are estimated to be $895 (subject to change).
+All PATH candidates must complete a UHMS-sanctioned Skills Lab, which will be conducted anually, or more as needed.
+Registration fees for the skills lab are independent of the cost of PATH tuition and vary depending on which program you choose.

 https://www.courses-uhms.org/live-courses/path-sims-lab-3.html

-*Note: Attendees who have previously completed the UHMS Physicians Training in Diving Medicine (PTDM) Course or the 2016 ASM pre-course will receive credit for the Skills Lab.
+If you completed the 2016 ASM pre-course, you will receive credit for the Skills Lab.
 The Gulf Coast Chapter Skills Lab, held August 25, 2016, is not eligible for meeting the Skills Lab PATH credit.

 Final examination